arpruss/sargon1/README.md

 It requires zout/sargon-z80.lst and zout/sargon-z80.hex generated via zmac from sargon-z80.asm (google it).
-I recommend patching sargon-z80.asm using the provided patch in the sargon-z80.asm.diff file to fix a scan error and two bugs in the original code: a data overlap bug and movement bugs in analysis mode.
+I recommend patching sargon-z80.asm using the provided patch in the sargon-z80.asm.diff file to fix a scan error and some bugs in the original code:

+ - data overlap bug

+ - movement bugs in analysis mode

+ - bug when analysis mode is invoked at game start.

 sargon-text.py is a very simple text mode emulator.